HaloSPV3/HCE.Shared/README.md

 Make sure you are synced up before doing a dry-run!
 Semantic-release will fail before printing the version if you aren't synced with the remote!
 Yes, I know that's ridiculous.
-Run `npx semantic-release --dry-run --plugins "@semantic-release/commit-analyzer,semantic-release-export-data"`
+Run `npx semantic-release --dry-run --plugins "@semantic-release/commit-analyzer,semantic-release-export-data"` If the first plugin doesn't run into any issues and infers a version bump from unreleased commits, it will print the next version to the console.
+The [second plugin](https://github.com/felipecrs/semantic-release-export-data#readme) will export the next version and other information as GitHub Action Step exports.

 #### Don't want to publish a Node package?